 Do not soak or put your wood items in a dishwasher.
 Wipe clean with a mild soap and warm water if necessary, and dry off with a soft cloth.
 You can also hang your boards to dry using the hole in the handle!

 From time to time, rub your wood item with our wood balm or another good quality board wax.
 You'll know when it's time as the wood will slowly loose its sheen.

-If you wish, start with a light sand using a small piece of sand paper (240 grit for boards, 600 grit for other items).
+If you wish, start with a light sand using a small piece of sand paper (240 grit for boards).
 You will find a small piece to get you started in the care kit.
 Dry-wipe the dust.